FireBuster12/bungeeban/README.md

 # BungeeBan
-BungeeBan is a fully customizable and easy to use BungeeCord plugin managing Bans and Mutes, and much more!
+<center>BungeeBan is a fully customizable and easy to use BungeeCord plugin managing Bans and Mutes, and much more!</center>
 ![alt text](http://i.imgur.com/9wGPH8H.png "")

 ### Installation